|The Ubiquitous z-Axis

 Figure-3: Anharmonic-Coordinate representation of the measurement space with respect to unit point U.

 The lines UX, UY, and UZ can be extended to meet OY, OX, and XY at points A, B and C. A geometrical net can be constructed by connecting B and C and extending it until it meets OY, connecting A and B until it meets XY, and connecting A and C until it meets OX.
 A geometrical net from the elementary triangle ΔOXY originating from the unit-point U can be developed.
 The nodes O, X, Y, and U are known as "cardinal points" of the net.
 The points lying on the net are called "rational points".
-The points lying outside the net, such as P, are called "irrational points".
-The objective as explained earlier is to construct or express an arbitrary point P in terms of the cardinal points.
+The points lying outside the net, are called "irrational points".
+The objective as explained earlier, is to construct or express an arbitrary point P in terms of the cardinal points.

 Figure-4: Directional properties of the net associated with the unit point U.

 Given vectors UX, UY, and UO ( α, β, γ ), it is possible to find scalars l, m, n such that (Figure-3),